Understanding melanoma: The signs, symptoms and risk factors

 What is melanoma?

-Melanoma is the most serious form of skin cancer.
-Characterized by the uncontrolled growth of pigment-producing cells, melanoma accounts for approximately 2% of new cancer cases worldwide.
+Melanoma is a serious form of skin cancer.
+Characterised by the uncontrolled growth of pigment-producing cells, melanoma accounts for approximately 1.7% of new cancer cases worldwide.

-Melanomas can occur anywhere on the skin, including areas without sun exposure, but they are more likely to start in certain locations.
+Melanoma can occur anywhere on the skin, including areas without sun exposure, but it’s more likely to start in certain locations, like the face and neck, legs (most common in women), and chest and back (most common in men).

-The average age of diagnosis is 65, but melanoma is not uncommon among people younger than 30.
-In fact, it’s one of the most common cancers in young adults — especially young women.
+The risk of melanoma generally increases with age and incidence is greater among older populations.
+Melanoma is not uncommon, even among patients younger than 30 years, and is one of the most common cancers in young adults, especially young women.

 people diagnosed with melanoma